 28210/48210.
 Colonial Ecologies. (=ANTH 28210/48210, ENST 28210) This seminar explores the historical ecology of European colonial expansion in a comparative framework, concentrating on the production of periphery and the transformation of incorporated societies and environments.
 In the first half of the quarter, we consider the theoretical frameworks, sources of evidence, and analytical strategies employed by researchers to address the conjunction of environmental and human history in colonial contexts.
 During the second half of the course, we explore the uses of these varied approaches and lines of evidence in relation to specific cases and trajectories of transformation since the sixteenth century.
 M. Lycett.
-Not offered 2009-10; will be offered 2010-11.
+Spring.